graemebaird/data_potpourri/README.md

 ### 2. Machine vision for leaf detection - `/leaf_area_machinevision`

 Written in Python / Jupyter.

-Image data collected by my Agroecology students at UC Santa Cruz using a basic point-and-shoot and handheld frame.
-A variety of methods for machine vision quantification of percent leaf cover from easily-obtained RGB images.
+Data: Image data collected by my Agroecology students at UC Santa Cruz using a basic point-and-shoot and handheld frame.

+Objective: A variety of methods for machine vision quantification of percent leaf cover from easily-obtained RGB images.

 Implemented:
 - 3D plotting of colorspace samples, code for producing rotating 3D projections